rdp/homebrew-openssh-gssapi/README.md

 == Installation ===========

-To install this patched version of ssh (install homebrew then) run one of these:
+To install this patched version of ssh (install homebrew then), add the tap:

+$ brew tap rdp/homebrew-openssh-gssapi

+Then run one of these:

 $ brew install rdp/homebrew-openssh-gssapi/openssh-patched --with-gssapi-support